SystemsApproach/private5g/cloud.rst

 resources so they are in a state that Lifecycle Management is able to control.

-Recall from Chapter 1 that we called out the "Aether platform" as distinct from the cloud-native workloads that are hosted on the platform.
-This is relevant here because Resource Provisioning has to get this platform up-and-running before Lifecycle Management can do its job.
-But in another example of circular dependencies, Lifecycle Management then plays a role in keeping the underlying platform up-to-date.

 Clearly, the “Install & Inventory” step requires human involvement, and some amount of hands-on resource-prep is necessary, but the goal is to minimize the operator configuration steps (and associated